dyelkassakoumba-optimizely/Extensions/README.md

 5. Enable this integration for the experiment you would like to troubleshoot.

+## Settings

+Custom Dimension: GA Custom Dimension Slot.
+Custom Tracker Name: GA tracker name if you are not using the default GA tracker name.
+Polling Time: How long do you want to wait for the GA object.
+Debug mode: Set on or of the debug events that will be pushed to your debug page.

 ## Reading the results

 When enough visitors have been included in the experiment the results page will contain the following information.